kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 -->

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: QoSResources
+  - Feature gate name: QOSResources
   - Components depending on the feature gate:
     - Implementation Phase 1:
         - kubelet